danybeam/danybeam.github.io/README.md

 **Thoughts:** I still don't feel on top shape but it's easier to keep going than dropping and restarting later

 **Link to work:** [PyTime-Utils repo](https://github.com/danybeam/PyTime-Utils)

+### Day 36: February 22.
+Thursday

+**Today's Progress**: banged my head against the wall to present a dynamoDB query on a webpage

+**Thoughts:** The challenge explicitly said "no work or school code" but I wanted to learn more JS so I'm counting it goddammit

+**Link to work:** School work, no link sorry :/